sdondley/Dist-Zilla-for-Beginners/intro.md

 figure out where the `Dist::Zilla` module fits into the universe from a bird's eye perspective.

-## Software Districution in the Olden Days
+## Dead Tree Software Distribution

 We’ll start at the dawn of the information age when the best way to move computer code around the physical world was via dead trees.
 In those days, you